McDonald's Women's NSW Premier Cricket

 The Women's First Grade Player of the Year is decided by umpire votes from each match during the season on a 3-2-1 basis.

-The 2024/25 Women's First Grade Player of the Year was Kira Churchland (Sydney CC).
+The 2025-26 Women's First Grade Player of the Year was Frankie Nicklin of Sydney University Cricket Club.

 Captain